The 9th Leicester Scout Group

 Our scout group is split into a number of smaller groups, or Troops as we call them.
 Each Scout troop have their own Patrol Leader and Assistant Patrol leader, they are normally older and more experience scouts who will have extra duties and responsibility to look after their troop and help to look after and integrate new scouts into the group.

 All new scouts will learn the ‘Scout Promise’ and also the Scout law, which are listed below.
 The scout law gives 7 basic principles to which a scout most be and the scout promise is seen as a commitment to always do their best.
 Once they have learnt and understand these two basic principles and have been with and enjoyed their short time in the group the new scout is then invested.
 When a new scout is invested they make the scout promise in front of the whole troop and also family members are also invited to witness and watch this short ceremony.
 Once invested a scout is given a group necker (a sort of scarf) and then are full members of the troop.
-A uniform is also required and is available to buy from the Leicestershire Scout Shop, as well as John Lewis and other uniform providers.
+A uniform is also required and is available to buy from the Leicestershire Scout Shop,. and other uniform providers.

 The Scout Law